MarkZsombor/docs/docs/convert2017to2018.md

 The major changes are as follows:

+* The dead snakes are no longer removed from the `snakes`.
+If you wish to use logic based on other (living) snakes you must first determine the snakes status by looking its health in the `snakes` object.

 * The `data` and `object` properties has been removed from all points in the JSON.
 For example a comparison of the body coords were as follows: